-2019 Liberation Seder held in the Big Hall, New Vision United Church, Hamilton
+2019 Liberation Seder, New Vision United Church, Hamilton

-Please note: This is an alchohol free event.
+Please note: This is an alcohol free event.
 Grape juice (fruit of the vine) will be used for the ritual part of the Seder.

 All three Seders will have the reading of the Haggadah followed by a vegetarian Middle Eastern dinner.

 We suggest you have a late lunch or a pre-seder snack as the main course will not begin until about 8:30.

 We are also delighted to offer childcare once again at this year Seder.
 Please contact us in advance if you plan on bring a child that requires this service.

 This year's Seders honour and pay tribute to the Great March of Return.
 The lives lost have been beyond belief; the brutality of the occupation inhuman and the silence of the world a disgrace.
 We are humbled by those who give their lives so that they can be free.

 There can be no freedom for anyone until Palestine is free.

 We have yet to determine the speaker for Hamilton.